Emergency Food Storage For Long Term Power Outages

 Plus, the problem of indecision comes into play.

-So by now, I hope you get my point…a large stocked freezer is NOT a reliable emergency food storage tool.
+A large stocked freezer is NOT a reliable emergency food tool.

 You could have all the money in the world; with nothing to buy.

-So you should focus on high-quality packaged freeze-dried meals, long-shelf life foods, and food pantry stock rotation (I do both).
+So you should focus on high-quality freeze-dried meals, long-shelf life foods, and stock rotation.

-Just because you don’t have any survival food yet, doesn’t mean it’s too late to start.
+Just because you don’t have any survival food yet, doesn’t mean it’s too late.

-If you are like most fellow Americans, the amount of food you have in your pantry right now might last a few days…at best.
+If you are like most people, the amount of non perishable food you have in your pantry right now might last only a few days…

 Food Stockpile Statistic